-Cholestyramine for Oral Suspension, USP powder is contraindicated in patients with complete biliary obstruction where bile is not secreted into the intestine and in those individuals who have shown hypersensitivity to any of its components.
+Cholestyramine for oral suspension USP, powder is contraindicated in patients with complete biliary obstruction where bile is not secreted into the intestine and in those individuals who have shown hypersensitivity to any of its components.

-Cholestyramine resin may produce or worsen preexisting constipation.
+Cholestyramine for oral suspension USP, powder may produce or worsen pre-existing constipation.
 The dosage should be increased gradually in patients to minimize the risk of developing fecal impaction.
-In patients with preexisting constipation, the starting dose should be 1 pouch or 1 scoop once daily for 5 to7 days, increasing to twice daily with monitoring of constipation and of serum lipoproteins, at least twice, 4 to 6 weeks apart.
+In patients with pre-existing constipation, the starting dose should be 1 pouch or 1 scoop once daily for 5 to7 days, increasing to twice daily with monitoring of constipation and of serum lipoproteins, at least twice, 4 to 6 weeks apart.
 Increased fluid intake and fiber intake should be encouraged to alleviate constipation and a stool softener may occasionally be indicated.
 If the initial dose is well tolerated, the dose may be increased as needed by one dose/day (at monthly intervals) with periodic monitoring of serum lipoproteins.

 Information for Patients